 If you have any questions about the amount of aid you have received, open a case with Cal Student Central.
-Also, at certain times of the year, the Financial Aid and Scholarships Office partners with the DSP Office to provide appointments with a financial aid counselor at DSP.
+Also, at certain times of the year, the Financial Aid and Scholarships Office partners with the DSP Office to provide direct access to phone advising with a financial aid counselor.
 Contact DSP for more information.

 DSP/TRIO Student Support Services

 The Financial Aid and Scholarships Office partners with the DSP office and provides DSP/TRIO Student Support Services and grant funding to assist students with their academic success.
 Visit the Disabled Student’s Program website and click on the “Programs” tab for more information.